| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Wednesday April 27,

 animals will have enough room to lay down, walk and get water.
 (Definitely

+better than coach class for us humans!)
 In late 2010, South Korea banned hog imports as it fought to contain foot and mouth disease.
 The disease caused the destruction of about 35 percent of that country's herd.
 When added to the loss of about 5 percent of its cattle herds, South Korea has food inflation.
 It will take the animals about 30 days to get through security and quarantine which is designed to make sure the animals are healthy.
 Click on the link below for more on this story- including the potential numbers that may follow these early flights headed for Seoul.
 Click here for more on US Breeding Stock headed for South Korean Hog Farms. | |

-Farmers Royalty to Sponsor Conservation Youth Contests Again in 2011 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ As part of
+| Farmers Royalty to Sponsor Conservation Youth Contests Again in 2011 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~As part of

 their continuing commitment to the youth of Oklahoma and the Conservation